 Honeycomb Soap Method

-For more detailed instructions, refer to our basic cold process soap tutorial.
+For more detailed instructions, refer to our basic cold process soap making tutorial.

 Step 1: Measure out your ingredients.
 We prefer to use grams, just because it’s so much more accurate and soap recipes can be notoriously unforgiving.